Lau Pa Sat Satay

 Lau Pa Sat satay street is a food street in a food market with various kinds of food choices.
 Besides satay, diners can find most of the Asian favorites from Chinese, Malaysian, Indonesian, Vietnamese, Filipino, Indian and Korean food stalls there.
 Those foods have decent quality with food court prices.

-Nearest MRT Station: Raffles Place (5 Minutes walk)
+- Nearest MRT Station: Raffles Place (5-minute walk)